hipe/tmx/brazen/doc/issues/089-thoughts-on-the-abstract-component-system-experiment.md

 ## how it is better (or worse) than [#001] entities?

-• less minimum API - the way this necessarily alters the interface of the client class is simplified: for basic "inward reception" (below) without special features, there need be only the component association builder method(s), all of which have a namespace-safe name convention that is of the safe "generated form" variety.
+• no subclassing or mixin modules or load-time DSL's -

+  the ACS has a much simpler minimum API than its predecessor. participating classes need only implement particular methods with names matching patterns to express their associations and operations. and the must implement themselves only the methods they need to reach ACS subsystems (typically one line each).

+  the instance method namespace is respected because only "generated names" are used by the ACS (with the exception of:

-    • also, `result_for_component_mutation_session_when_changed`
+    • `result_for_component_mutation_session_when_changed`
-    • also, `result_for_component_mutation_session_when_no_change`
+    • `result_for_component_mutation_session_when_no_change`

+  IFF you want edit sessions (and for now only!))

-• dynamicism is heavily assumed - using [#001] we had to jump thru some hoops to allow the individual entity to have "dynamic formal properties". here, neither by default nor at all do we ever think that to reflect on the entity's formal associations should we look to its class.
+• dynamicism is heavily assumed -

+  with our [#001] predecessor we had to jump thru some hoops to allow the individual entity to have "dynamic formal properties". here, neither by default nor at all do we ever think that to reflect on the entity's formal associations should we look to its class.